d11wtq/gentoo-packer/README.md

 If you have Vagrant installed, you can use the scripts provided here to build a stage3 installation manually.

+The following instructions are for VirtualBox, but are easy to translate for VMWare.

   1. Download the amd64 stage3 ISO from http://distfiles.gentoo.org/
   2. Create a new "Gentoo64" virtual machine in VirtualBox, named "GentooBuild"